Nitrokey/nitrokey-documentation/nethsm/administration.rst

       Information about the `/users/{UserID}` endpoint, to create a user with specifying the user ID, can be found in the `API documentation <https://nethsmdemo.nitrokey.com/api_docs/index.html#/default/PUT_users-UserID>`__.

-By default, the namespace is inherited from the user that adds the new user.
+By default, the Namespace is inherited from the user that adds the new user.
-Only users without a namespace can choose a different namespace for new users.
+Only users without a Namespace can choose a different Namespace for new users.

 Delete User
 ~~~~~~~~~~~